JonahGroendal/inverse-trs/README.md

 Value is conserved within each swap contract.
 No disbursements of any kind are transferred out.

-The fees serve to prevent soft frontrunning, where traders may have advance knoledge of price oracle updates.
+The fees serve to prevent soft frontrunning, where traders may have advance knowledge of price oracle updates.

 ### Calculating leverage